sasstools/sass-lint/.github/ISSUE_TEMPLATE.md

 Please include as much information as possible about your issue/request.

-Make sure you've read through [contribution guidelines](https://github.com/sasstools/sass-lint/blob/develop/CONTRIBUTING.md#submitting-issues) first.
+Make sure you've read through our [contribution guidelines](https://github.com/sasstools/sass-lint/blob/develop/CONTRIBUTING.md#submitting-issues) first.

-If you would like to propose a feature please ignore some of the headings below but include as much information as possible and possible test case code samples.
+If you would like to propose a feature please ignore some of the headings below but include as much information as you can and if possible any relevant test case code samples.
 -->